 Analysts’ ratings for XOM

-In the previous article, we reviewed analysts’ ratings for BP (BP).
-Now let’s look at their ratings for ExxonMobil (XOM), the company that occupies the sixth spot on our list of the top seven integrated energy stocks.
+In the preceding part, we reviewed analysts’ ratings for BP (BP).
+Now we’ll look at analysts’ ratings for ExxonMobil (XOM), which occupies the sixth spot in our list of seven integrated energy stocks.

-The graph above shows that six (or 30%) out of the 20 analysts covering XOM have rated it as a “buy” as of August 31.
-Another 11 analysts (or 55%) have rated XOM as a “hold.”
-The remaining three analysts have rated XOM as a “sell” or a “strong sell.”
-Other leading integrated energy companies Chevron (CVX), BP (BP), and Royal Dutch Shell (RDS.A) have “buy” ratings from 76%, 40%, and 88% of analysts, respectively.
+The analyst rating graph above indicates that seven (or 33.0%) of the 21 analysts covering XOM have rated it as a “buy” in June.
+Another 12 analysts (or 57.0%) rated XOM as a “hold.”
+The remaining two analysts rated XOM as a “sell” or “strong sell.”

-ExxonMobil is a financially healthy company with comfortable debt and a good liquidity position.
-In fact, in the second quarter, XOM had the lowest debt in the industry.
-Also, XOM had surplus cash from operations after covering its capex and dividend payments in the first half.
+ExxonMobil (XOM) is a financially strong company with comfortable debt and a good liquidity position.
+In the first quarter, XOM had the lowest debt in the industry.
+Also, XOM had surplus discretionary cash flow after covering its capex and dividend payments in the first quarter.
+XOM’s cash flow surplus was higher than CVX, Shell, and BP.

-However, XOM is trading at premiums to its peer averages.
-It’s trading at a forward PE of 15.5x, above the peer average of 11.2x.
-It’s also trading at a forward EV-to-EBITDA of 7.2x, again above the peer average of 5.6x.
-Presumably due to its premium valuations, many analysts have rated the stock as a “hold” or a “sell.”
+However, XOM trades at a premium to its peer average.
+XOM trades at a 16.1x forward PE, above the peer average of seven stocks discussed in this series, which is 13.2x.
+The company trades at a 7.5x forward EV-to-EBITDA, again above the peer average of 5.8x.
+Presumably, due to premium valuations, many analysts rate the stock as a “hold” or “sell.”